Younès Belhanda

-Younès Belhanda (يونس بلهندة; born 25 February 1990) is a professional footballer who plays as an attacking midfielder for Turkish Süper Lig club Adana Demirspor and the Morocco national team.
+Younès Belhanda (يونس بلهندة; born 25 February 1990) is a professional footballer who plays as an attacking midfielder for Qatar Stars League club Al-Shamal.
+Born in France, he played for the Morocco national team.

-Born in France, he initially represented his native country internationally at youth level before switching to Morocco at senior level.

 Early life

 Belhanda was born in Avignon, a commune in southeastern France, and was raised in nearby Aramon.
 He is of Moroccan descent (from Taza) and has five other siblings.

 Belhanda began his football career playing for hometown club Racing Club Aramon.
 He spent one year at the club before joining MJC Avignon, a local cultural center based in his birthplace.
 While at the club, Belhanda was utilized as a libero and mentored by trainer Jean-Christophe Gleyze.
 The player admitted that Gleyze played a huge part in determining his future, stating: "he is more than a coach.
 Since my father worked and I lived in the Gard, it was him who took me to training and my home for three years.
 Without him and MJC Avignon, I would never have been spotted by other clubs".

 At the age of 13, Belhanda was scouted by several professional clubs, most notably Lyon, Marseille, Montpellier, and Saint-Étienne.
 He ultimately decided to join Saint-Étienne, but changed his mind after discussing the move with his parents, who recommended that he join Montpellier in order to remain close to home.